jfynbo/PyLongslit/docs/structure.rst

 Setting up the directory and file structure
 ===========================================

+We have prepped the `tutorial` directory with the necessary files and scripts to guide you through the reduction of a long-slit spectrum.
+Everything you will need is in the `tutorial` directory, and you should not need to move any files at any time.

-As for now, the software **relies strongly on a pre-determined structure of files/directories and their naming**.
-We provide a correct setup in this tutorial, and the user should use exactly the same structure in any reduction.
-We advise to copy the tutorial directory and  then replacing/editing relevant files for individual observations.
-The file structure will be broken down in detail in the descriptions of the individual steps.
+If/when reducing own observations, we advise you to copy the `tutorial` directory and  then replacing/editing relevant files for individual observations.

+The file structure will be broken down in detail in the descriptions of the individual steps, but the overall structure is as follows:

 .. code-block:: bash